-Stocks of edible crab, velvet crab, green crab and

-lobster are all though to be stable or increasing based on landings per creel.
+Stocks of brown crab, velvet crab, green crab and lobster are all thought to be stable or increasing based on landings per creel.
 Populations of king scallops are at the long-term average.
-In contrast landings per unit effort for buckies are below the long term average and are thought to be vulnerable to overfishing, Table 2. place, implemented by the SSMO which are detailed on their website (www.ssmo.co.uk), including gear restrictions and landing size limits.
+In contrast, landings per unit effort for buckies are below the long term average and are thought to be vulnerable to overfishing, Table 9.
+There are a number of management measures in place, implemented by the SSMO which are detailed on their website (www.ssmo.co.uk), including gear restrictions and landing size limits.